rajvishwakarma1/CameraApp/README.md

 * **Build System:** CMake
 * **Version Control:** Git / GitHub

+## Project Requirements

+This project was built to fulfill the specifications outlined in the assignment document.
+Below are the key requirements and how they were met.

+### Functional Requirements

+> **1. Camera Feed Display:** The application should display the live camera feed in a resizable window.
+The feed should be captured using the OpenCV library.

+* ✅ **Met:** The application uses `cv::VideoCapture` to capture the feed and displays it in the main window, which is fully resizable.

+> **2. Playback Controls:** The application must include the following controls: Play, Pause, Resume, Forward, Rewind.

+* ✅ **Met:** All five controls are implemented.
+Play (Live Stream), Pause, and Resume manage the state of the live feed and buffered playback.
+Forward and Rewind operate on the buffered timeline.

+> **3. Camera Feed Settings:** The user should be able to configure the resolution of the camera feed.
+Options may include common resolutions such as 640x480, 1280x720, and 1920x1080.
+The application should display the current resolution being used.

+* ✅ **Met:** A dropdown menu allows users to select from these resolutions.
+The "Current" label updates to reflect the actual resolution set by the camera driver.

+> **4. Error Handling:** The application should handle errors such as the inability to access the camera or invalid resolution settings.
+If an error occurs, the application should notify the user with a message.

+* ✅ **Met:** The application shows a `QMessageBox` pop-up if the camera cannot be accessed.
+It shows messages in the status bar for non-critical errors like failing to grab a frame, and the resolution-changing logic is robust against driver failures.

+### Deliverables

+> **1. A GitHub repository with the source code...**

+* ✅ **Met:** This repository contains the full source code.

+> **2. A CMake-based build system to compile the project.**

+* ✅ **Met:** The project uses a `CMakeLists.txt` file that configures the project and handles all dependencies.

+> **3. A README file that explains how to set up, build, and run the application.**

+* ✅ **Met:** This document serves as the README file.

+> **4. A simple UI with the necessary playback controls... and a section for camera feed settings...**

+* ✅ **Met:** The final UI includes all specified controls and settings in a clean, professional layout.

 ## Setup & Installation (Windows 11)

 Follow these steps to set up the development environment and all necessary dependencies.